scrtlabs/protocol/docs/source/AboutThisRelease.rst

 ~~~~~~

 The Enigma Network uses Intel SGX enclaves because they provide strong
 cryptographic guarantees.
-The following deductive statements explains
+The following deductive statements explain why
-why the Enigma protocol can be trusted for privacy and correctness.
+the Enigma protocol can be trusted for privacy and correctness.

 1. The attestation process provides verification for three things: the
       application’s identity, its intactness (that it has not been